trigger/trigger/README.rst

 efficiency of security policy management on firewalls, routers, and switches.
 It has since been expanded to be a full-featured network engineering toolkit.

-Trigger is written in Python utilizing the freely available Twisted Matrix event-driven networking engine.
+Trigger is written in Python utilizing the freely available Twisted event-driven networking engine.
 The libraries can connect to network devices by any available method (e.g. telnet, ssh), communicate with them in their native interface (e.g. Juniper JunoScript, Cisco IOS), and return output.